 Springtime Energy Saving Tips

-Earth Day is on April 22, so it is a great time to look for ways to make your home energy efficient.
+The majority of us are spending much more time in our homes during this public health crisis.
+Because of this, many of us are using more energy within our households, and looking to save money wherever possible.
 Living in a more energy efficient home is not only good for the environment, it is also good for your wallet.
 Energy efficiency can save you hundreds of dollars a year by reducing your utility bills.
 Read on to see where you can make changes in your home to save your money and the environment at the same time!

 - Install low flow faucets and showerheads to reduce water expenses.